Quick Guide to Fixing Computer Hardware

 Step 0: Identify the Problem

 The first step in fixing any problem is to identify it.
 Don't jump to conclusions.
-Run free diagnostic software for problem identification:
+If you have have a specific error message, google it.

 • Boot-time diagnostics are available in many computers' "configuration" or "setup" panels.